 Click here to find out more on Fellowship programmes.

 Workshops and courses

 We also frequently conduct workshops and courses to impart advanced surgical techniques to both local and international surgeons and some of these recent courses include:

-- The Division of Spinal Surgery successfully completed a course on Artificial Disc Replacement for cervical and lumbar disc disease
+- The Division of Spine Surgery successfully completed a course on Artificial Disc Replacement for cervical and lumbar disc disease

 - The Division of Adult Reconstruction conducted Singapore's first cadaveric Hip Surface Replacement Course in the NUH STAR laboratory